-Non-Executive Directors' Benefits (per attendance by each Non- Executive Director at each Board and/or Committee meeting) Board (RM) Committees (RM) Meeting allowance 2,000 2,000 Other Non-Executive Directors' Be nefits Insurance premiums on medical coverage, and other claimable expenses incurred in the course of carrying out their duties. · · amount of RM100,000 for all Non-Executive Directors.
+Non-Executive Directors' Benefits (per attendance by each Non- Executive Director at each Board and/or Committee meeting) Board (RM) Committees (RM) Meeting allowance 2,000 2,000 Other Non-Executive Directors' Be nefits Insurance premiums on medical coverage, and other claimable expenses incurred in the course of carrying out their duties.
+Up to a total amount of RM tive Dir 100,000 for all Non-Execu- rectors.